Buy USBCrypt:

 In addition to formatting a drive with the NTFS file system, Windows also offers a way to convert a FAT32 drive to NTFS.
 The difference is that the conversion process would keep the existing files on the drive.
 See Windows Help and Support of your computer for the instructions on how to do the conversion.

 P.S.
-Our encryption software USBCrypt can create a NTFS-formatted Virtual Encrypted Disk even if the host drive is formatted with FAT32.
+Our encryption software USBCrypt can create a NTFS- or exFAT-formatted Virtual Encrypted Disk even if the host drive is formatted with FAT32.
 This suggests yet another solution: instead of formatting the host disk with NTFS, you can instead use USBCrypt to create a NTFS-formatted Virtual Encrypted Disk.
 If you do that, then in addition to breaking the 4GB file size barrier, you would also get the strong security and password protection for files you put inside of the Virtual Encrypted Disk.
 See the USBCrypt web page for more information or to download a free 30-day trial.

 P.P.S.
 If you only need to transfer a large file from one computer to another, you can get by with the FAT format if you use a file splitter utility, like the one included in our file manager AB Commander.
 Using its Split command, you can split a large file into smaller chunks (say, 2GB each).
 Such chunks can be put on a FAT-formatted drive without a problem.
 Then, on the destination computer, use the Merge command to combine the chunks together into the original file.
 Of course, if you want to open the file directly from the external FAT drive, this won’t help you, but just to transfer the file between Windows computers should work fine.